platform-experience/serviceportal-widget-library/pe-approval-card/Readme.md

 ## Installation

-**Important note: This widget makes use of pe-people-info widget to display user avatar, name and title, so please install pe-people-info widget first**.
-Here is the link to [pe-people-info widget](https://gitlab.com/dev-practice/platexp-widget-library/tree/master/pe-people-info).
+**Important note: This widget makes use of [pe-people-info widget](https://gitlab.com/dev-practice/platexp-widget-library/tree/master/pe-people-info) to display user avatar, name and title, this widget is already part of the update set.

 People Info widget is injected dynamically in client controller.